The following professionals lent their expertise to this article:

 What percentage of nurses have an MSN degree?

-Do you have to take NCLEX again for MSN?
+Do you have to take NCLEX-RN again for after earning your MSN?

 What is the best nursing master’s degree to get?